Supporting Your Anxious Child Before Holiday Gatherings

 “Thank you for telling me.
 I am glad we can figure this out together.”

 ➤ These kinds of responses teach your child that their anxiety is not something to hide.
 It is something you can explore together with safety and support.
+When children become overwhelmed, co-regulation from caregivers can play a powerful role in helping them feel safe and grounded.
+Learn more in The Power of Co-Regulation.

 2. Preview the Plan to Create Predictability